World Rugby Museum

 Arguably the most popular item in the Museum’s collection is a ball from the 2003 Rugby World Cup final.
 Unremarkable in itself, the ball provides a thrilling and unique link to one of the most famous and iconic moment in modern British sport.
 The remainder of the ball collection forms a representative history of the development of this indispensable piece of kit.

 Our fine and decorative art collections include oils and watercolours, charcoal, pastel and ink drawings, bronze sculptures and plaster casts as well as a number of gifts and trophies given to the RFU over the organisation’s long history.
-Our collection of approximately 650 posters and prints span from the nineteenth century to the present day and include some classic London Transport and wartime recruitment posters.
+Our collection of over 650 posters and prints span from the nineteenth century to the present day and include some classic London Transport and wartime recruitment posters.

 We have a large range of ephemera, including tickets, dinner menus and programmes which help to give an insight into the rising popularity of the sport and gives context to our object collections.
 In addition to charting the history of the game, our collection includes documents of relevance to the local community here in Twickenham, showing the development of the stadium through architect’s plans and legal documents.